Emerging Science & Technologies Workshop 2025

 Building a virtual cell using artificial intelligence

-Yusuf Roohani, Stanford University, USA
+Yusuf Roohani, Stanford University

 14:50-15:10 (CET)